pattonsgirl/CEG2410/LectureNotes/Week01-PCBuild.md

 ### From where should the system be accessible (and by who?)

-- simliar to data storage server - should it be accessile off-prem, would be VPN be a good solution?
+- similar to data storage server - should it be accessible off-prem, would be VPN be a good solution?